 - Scrappings from pan

 - 13 oz Coconut cream canned.( we used “Thai Kitchen” brand.
-You can also use coconut milk but the sauce will not be as thick.)
+You can also use coconut milk but the sauce will need a couple more minutes to reduce and thicken slightly.)

 - 1 tbsp Green Thai Curry paste